The 11 Generation Z Statistics Advertisers Must Know

 - 50% of children are expected to be part of a minority ethnicity by 2020.

-Gen Z Stats: Top 11 Generation Z Stats And Facts
+Gen Z Stats: Top 11 Generation Z Statistics And Facts

 Generation Z is expected to reach 2.56 billion individuals globally by 2020.
 Within the US, Gen Z will reach 84.7 million by 2020, making up 24.7% of the American population.
-Gen Z is the third-largest age group in the US, lagging behind millennials and Gen X in terms of total numbers.
+Gen Z is the third-largest age group in the US, lagging behind Millennials and Gen X in terms of total numbers.
 This gap will likely not be closed for at least another 20 years.
-Currently, 1 in 5 Americans belongs to Generation Z.
+Currently, 1 in 5 Americans belongs to Generation Z. By 2025, however, Gen Z will grow to become the largest generation at 29% of the population.

-Social media is one of the most powerful ways businesses can reach out to Gen Z consumers.
+Social media is one of the most powerful ways brands can reach out to Gen Z consumers.
 Over 85% of Generation Z will learn about new products through social media and 69% will visit a store based on a retailer’s social media post.
 Opinions that Gen Zers get from their social networks are extremely powerful, influencing 8 out of 10 individuals to shop at a retailer they have never shopped at before.
 Finally, 83% of those in Gen Z will trust product information shared by other shoppers on social media more than advertising.
+Diving deeper, 45% of teens use Instagram to find new products, followed by 40% who use Facebook.
+Gen Zers are twice as likely as Millennials to turn to YouTube before making a purchase.

 As digital natives, a majority of Generation Z will be connected online for at least 1 hour, and close to half are connected online for an incredible 10 hours a day.
-Total time spent online may be a result of the 5 screens available to Gen-Z, who use smartphones, TVs, laptops, desktops, and tablets simultaneously.
-Gen Z’s connection to the Internet impacts them emotionally, with nearly 80% feeling distress when kept away from personal electronic devices.
+In the UK, Generation Z reportedly spends 10.6 hours engaging with online content each day.
+Total time spent online may be a result of the 5 screens available to Gen Z, who use smartphones, TVs, laptops, desktops, and tablets simultaneously.
+On mobile alone, more than half of Generation Z spends more than 6 hours a day.
+Gen Z’s connection to the internet impacts them emotionally, with nearly 80% feeling distress when kept away from personal electronic devices.

-Online video marketing is a critical component that advertisers will need to master in order to reach Generation Z. 32% of Generation Z watches video online for one hour and majority watched online video for at least two hours a day.
-21% will view video for more than 3 hours.
-YouTube is considered by 80% of Gen Z to be the destination for online video, however Facebook video is quickly catching up with 79% considering the platform as a video hub.
+Online video marketing is a critical component that advertisers will need to master in order to reach Generation Z. On average, Gen Z members watch 68 videos per day.
+Approximately 71% of Gen Zers spend more than three hours per day watching online videos, a significant difference from the 32% who spent only one hour doing the same in 2016.
+YouTube is considered by 80% of Gen Z to be the destination for online video, however, Facebook video is quickly catching up with 79% considering the platform as a video hub.

 Related Post: The 13 Most Popular Types Of YouTube Videos

 Generation Z values authenticity and realistic narrative in advertisements.
 This is evidenced by Generation Z’s preference for influencer marketing.
-63% of Generation Z would prefer to see social media influencers in advertisements where only 37% of Generation Z would prefer celebrities.
+67% of Gen Z prefer real people in ads.
+In 2016, 63% of Gen Z preferred to see social media influencers in advertisements and 37% preferred celebrities.
 As Gen Z grows and begins to occupy the workforce, marketers will need to consider leveraging the creators on social media that so heavily influence Generation Z.

-America's Gen Z is expected to be very diverse, as over 50.2% of children will identify as mixed race or as part of an ethnic group.
+America's Gen Z is expected to be very diverse, as over 50.2% of children will identify as mixed race or as part of an ethnic group in 2020.
+The “minority white” population will comprise 49.7% of the population in contrast to 24.6% for Hispanics, 13.1% for blacks, 7.9% for Asians, and 3.8% for multiracial populations.
+Further, just over 33% of children are projected to be non-Hispanic white by 2060.
 This growth is reflected in racial composition trends today and in the recent past.
-Between 2000 and 2010, the country’s Hispanic population grew at 4 times the rate of the rest of the country.
-Moreover, the number of mixed white-and-black biracial and the number of mixed white-and-Asian grew 134% and 87% respectively.
+Between 2000 and 2010, the country’s Hispanic population grew at four times the rate of the rest of the country.
+Moreover, the number of mixed white-and-black biracial and the number of mixed white-and-Asian grew 134% and 87%, respectively.
 Overall, Gen Z is optimistic about diversity in regards to gender, race, and sexuality.

-Facebook is the most popular channel for all generations, including Generation Z, constantly checked by over 1 out of 4 Gen Zers.
-Facebook plays a distinct role for in their lives, used primarily to connect with high school friends, college friends, and family.
+Facebook used to be the most popular channel for all generations, including Generation Z, constantly checked by over 1 out of 4 Gen Zers at one time.
+Now, only 9% of Gen Z says Facebook is their preferred social media platform.
+Facebook is more popular among Millennials, used primarily to connect with high school friends, college friends, and family.
 On the other hand, Instagram and Snapchat will be used by Gen Z to connect with closer friends, with 34% and 35% checking the respective apps daily.
 Gen Z is also the first generation to check Instagram more than YouTube, Snapchat, and Twitter.

 Related Post: The 13 Facebook Live Video Statistics To Know